stackhpc/ansible-collection-openstack/roles/os_projects/README.md

   - `public_key_file`: Path to the SSH public key on the control host.
 - `quotas`: Optional dict mapping quota names to their values.

+Note: when `user_domain` and `project_domain` differ, the role omits `default_project` during user creation to avoid false "No Project found" errors from `openstack.cloud.identity_user`.
+Cross-domain role assignments are still applied.

 `os_projects_upper_constraints_file` is a path to an upper constraints file which is passed through to the role dependencies.